wyu97/wyu97.github.io/_pages/about.md

 My research is generously supported by Bloomberg Ph.D.
 Fellowship, Notre Dame Grad School Select Fellowship, Microsoft Research and National Science Foundation.

-p.s.
+P.S.
 If you are a Notre Dame undergraduate student and are interested in working with me for at least one semester/summer, please send your resume and research interests to my email.

 What's New